strayTrain/SimpleGameplayAbilitySystem/README.md

 `USimpleAbilityComponent` serves as the central component for managing abilities.
 It provides functions to:
 - Grant and revoke abilities to control who can do what.
 - Activate abilities.
 - Keep track of time between abilities in a multiplayer scenario e.g. When a predicted ability gets activated on the the client and then later on the server, the server version of the ability gets an estimate of how much time passed since the ability was activated on the client.
-You can use this to "fast forward" the server version a bit to reduce overall perceived lag in the game.
-- Manage attributes such as health, stamina, or custom-defined stats (more on this later)
+- Manage attributes such as health, stamina, or compound attributes like a Vector representing movement direction (more on this in the next section)
 - Manage gameplay tags, which can be used by abilities to decide on how to activate/behave (e.g. a melee kick ability can't be activated you have the tag "PlayerState.Falling")
 - Enable communication between client and server through replicated simple events